aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/Deployment/docker_compose_deployment.rst

 When the Apache Atlas container state changes from starting to healthy, then the system is ready.

-You are able now to access Aurelius Atlas at thw client wiht the URL `http://$EXTERNAL_IP:8087/`
+You are now able to access Aurelius Atlas at the URL: `http://$EXTERNAL_HOST:8087/`

 .. image:: ../imgs/frontend.png